bgrg001/teched-201/README.md

 - Create variable (prompt), Get element by ID and change the inner text and color of text
 - Parent/child element - appending

+## Class Seven
+- Creating tables
+- Creating new element and append child to parent element
+- Creating objects and assigning them properties using array and then logging the console log
+- Creating prompts, producing inner HTML text and appending list

+## Class eight
+- Basic table
+- CCS flex

+## Class nine
+- Appending a table practice
+- Appending a list